 Frequently Asked Questions

-- Can I use regular curry powder instead of hot?
-Yes, absolutely.
-If you prefer a milder flavor, use a mild or medium curry powder.
-The “hot” powder gives it a traditional kick, but the recipe works well with any blend.
+Can I use regular curry powder instead of hot?
+Yes, mild or medium curry powder works fine.
+The hot version gives the traditional kick, but any blend will do.

-- Can I use poached salmon instead of haddock?
-Yes, you can substitute smoked salmon or even fresh poached salmon.
-However, the distinct smoky flavor of the haddock is what makes this dish a traditional Kedgeree.
+Can I use salmon instead of haddock?
+You can use poached salmon or even smoked mackerel.
+The distinct smoky flavour of haddock is what makes this a traditional kedgeree, though.

 Try More Recipes: